trans-travel/trans-travel/us/id.md

 ## Medical Care

  * Trans medical care is legal for adults.
+ * If H0345 is signed by the governor, it would ban Medicaid and other state funds to be used for adult trans care (updated Mar.
+17, 2025).
  * Trans medical care is illegal for anyone under 18 (including puberty blockers, hormone therapy, and surgery.
 This law is [being challenged](https://www.acluidaho.org/en/news/idaho-families-sue-block-idahos-ban-health-care-trans-youth),